zackmdavis/Category_War/evolution_of_meaning_basics.md

 }
 ```

 You begin to cry.
 The tears, you realize, are just a signal.
-There's no _reason_ for liquid secreted from the eyes to _mean_ anything about your internal emotional state, except that [evolution](https://www.lesswrong.com/posts/ZyNak8F6WXjuEbWWc/the-wonder-of-evolution) [happened to stumble upon](https://www.lesswrong.com/posts/jAToJHtg39AMTAuJo/evolutions-are-stupid-but-work-anyway) that convention for [indicating submission and distress to conspecifics](https://meltingasphalt.com/tears/).
+There's no _reason_ for liquid secreted from the eyes to _mean_ anything about your internal emotional state, except that [evolution](https://www.lesswrong.com/posts/ZyNak8F6WXjuEbWWc/the-wonder-of-evolution) [happened to stumble upon](https://www.lesswrong.com/posts/jAToJHtg39AMTAuJo/evolutions-are-stupid-but-work-anyway) that arbitrary convention for [indicating submission and distress to conspecifics](https://meltingasphalt.com/tears/).